-Every seafarer (including the Master), employed on yacht engaged in trade must be employed under a Seafarers Employment Agreement (SEA), which sets out the principal terms and conditions of a seafarer's employment.
+Every seafarer (including the Master), employed on a Cayman Islands registered ship must be employed under a Seafarers Employment Agreement (SEA), which sets out the principal terms and conditions of a seafarer's employment.
 This is a personal contract between the seafarer and the shipowner.